Super1Windcloud/electron-forge-make-nsis/README.md

-# @electron-forge/maker-nsis
+# @superwindcloud/maker-nsis

 An `electron-forge` maker for NSIS that supports `electron-forge` v6 and can be used as a replacement for `electron-builder`.
 Supports code-signing and basic updates with `electron-updater`.
+This is a community-maintained fork with additional features and improvements.

 ## Features